 Living in the Upper Midwest, I am used to the dry skin that long winters and too much time in artificially heated air bring on.
 My bathroom cabinets are filled with lotions and potions geared to combat dry skin, but I’ve found that there’s nothing like a creamy body butter to give my skin that drink of moisture that it desperately needs.
-Body butters are richer than regular lotions and typically contain a high percentage of oils to moisturize skin.
-But when you buy a body butter from the drugstore or department store, who knows what’s really in there.
-Check out the ingredients and you’ll see a list of chemicals you can hardly pronounce.
+Body butter is richer than regular lotions and typically contains a high percentage of oils to moisturize skin.
+But when you buy body butter from the drugstore or department store, who knows what’s really in there?
+Check out the ingredients, and you’ll see a list of chemicals you can hardly pronounce.

 That’s where making your own moisturizer comes in.
 Homemade body butter is super easy, and the whipped formula makes it just as luxurious as something you would find in a high-end store.
 Even better, this recipe contains only 3 ingredients – plus essential oils if you prefer a scented cream – so you know exactly what you are putting on your skin.

 This body butter would also make a great addition to your DIY Mother’s Day gift basket!

 1/2 cup unrefined shea butter (I purchase shea butter in bulk from my local co-op but you can buy it online through mountainroseherbs.com or on Amazon.com.)

 1/4 cup cocoa butter (available in a jar or as disks.
 Just be sure your kids don’t think they are candy!)

 10 to 24 drops essential oil of your choice

 Recipe makes about 1 cup of body butter.